-Methodology: The linear dimensions (length,breadth and height) of each lecture hall and the surface areas of the absorbent materials per each lecture hall was measured using the measuring tape.
+Methodology: The linear dimensions (length,breadth and height) of each lecture hall and the surface areas of the absorbent materials per each lecture hall was measured using the measuring tape .
 The AutoCAD software was then used for volume computations.
 To measure the sound pressure levels (SPLs), equivalent sound pressure levels were registered at each selected point of the halls using a calibrated digital sound level meter (model Extech 407780) at wall distance of 1.00 m and intervals of 10 s in between.

 Results: Reverberation Time values were calculated using Sabine's method.
-The mean value of T was found to be 1.66 s with a standard deviation of 0.36 s.
-The calculated SPL values were found to have a mean value of 76.07 dB (A) with a dispersion of 7.09 dB (A).
-In comparison with international guidelines, the reverberation time as well as SPL values found in these lecture halls were not within reference values of 0.40 ≤ T ≤ 0.80s and 40dB(A)≤ SPL ≤ 50dB(A) established by International Standard Organization (ISO) 3382, International Electro technical Commission (IEC) 60268 and World Health Organization WHO.
+The mean value of T{60} was found to be 1.66 s with a standard deviation of 0.36 s.
+The calculated SPL values were found to have a least value of 63.68 dB (A) in L4 while L6 has the highest value of a dispersion of 84.79 dB (A).
+In comparison with international guidelines, the reverberation time as well as SPL values found in these lecture halls were not within reference values of $0.40 \le T{60} \le 0.80$ s and 40dB(A) \le SPL ≤ 50 dB(A) established by International Standard Organization (ISO) 3382, International Electro technical Commission (IEC) 60268 and World Health Organization WHO.
 Hence the results showed that the selected lecture halls do not meet the current standard of acoustic design set for public speech buildings.